A Real Picture of ServiceNow Inc. (NOW) Stock: The Fundamentals

-Exane BNP Paribas raised the price target for the ServiceNow Inc. (NYSE:NOW) stock from “an Underperform” to “a Neutral”.
-The rating was released on April 28, 2023, according to finviz.
+Needham raised the price target for the ServiceNow Inc. (NYSE:NOW) stock to “a Buy”.
+The rating was released on June 14, 2023, according to finviz.

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of ServiceNow Inc. (NYSE:NOW) raised 1.33% to close Thursday’s market session at $535.34, higher as compared to yesterday’s close.
-The stock price fluctuated between $526.11 and $541.4482 throughout the trading session with the volume trading being 1457123 shares, which represented a significant variation when compared to the three months average volume of 1.66 million shares.
-The firm’s stock price fluctuated -1.40% within the last five trades and 21.29% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 37.57% in the last 6 months and 24.93% was added to its value over the previous 3 months.
-NOW stock is trading at a margin of 4.81%, 11.75% and 24.20% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of ServiceNow Inc. (NYSE:NOW) raised 2.27% to close Wednesday’s market session at $567.31, higher as compared to yesterday’s close.
+The stock price fluctuated between $554.00 and $567.98 throughout the trading session with the volume trading being 1282578 shares, which represented a significant variation when compared to the three months average volume of 1.65 million shares.
+The firm’s stock price fluctuated 7.38% within the last five trades and 22.49% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 41.25% in the last 6 months and 34.35% was added to its value over the previous 3 months.
+NOW stock is trading at a margin of 7.43%, 16.49% and 31.12% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Sponsored